 Products of civilization as different from civilization

-From their productivity and social responsibility, people create houses, schools, hospitals, gadgets, vehicles, roads and other things to satisfy needs and solve problems.
+From their productivity, people create houses, schools, hospitals, gadgets, vehicles, roads and other things to satisfy needs and solve problems.
 A child is a product of fertility, but the child is not fertility in itself, since fertility is the capacity to conceive and bear babies.
 Likewise, modern tools, gadgets, goods and structures are products of civilization, but they are not civilization in themselves, since civilization is the increased capacity for productivity and social responsibility.
-Someone can have products of civilization without being civilized, just like a thief can have wealth without having capacity to create wealth.
-Hence, someone who increases your hunger for products of civilization without increasing your capacity for responsible productivity has not civilized you.
-Instead, he has entrapped you in an addictive cycle of liability and dependence to be controlled by products of civilization.
+Someone can have products of civilization without being civilized, just like a thief or beggar can have wealth without having capacity to create wealth.
+Hence, someone who increases your hunger for products of civilization without increasing your capacity for productivity has not civilized you.
+Instead, he has entrapped you in an addictive cycle of dependence to be controlled by products of civilization.

 Colonialism: method and purpose

 Colonialism is “the practice by which a powerful country controls another country or countries.”
 To start controlling another country, a powerful country invades another country to kill or surround its defenders.
 After killing those that would oppose the invasion, the remaining people either surrender to the foreign authority or flee or die.
-From then, the invaders dictate how the people conduct their business in order to benefit the invaders’ country.
-The main purpose of colonialism is getting foreign territories as hunting grounds for raw materials and markets for surplus products.
+From then, the invaders dictate how the people conduct their business and use their lands to benefit the invaders’ country.
+The main purpose of colonialism is getting foreign lands as hunting grounds for human and natural resources, and markets for surplus products.

 Colonialism in Africa